abhishekumrawal/UIUC-ECE374B-SP23.github.io/homeworks.md

 - All homework solutions must be submitted electronically via Gradescope.
 Submit one PDF file for each numbered homework problem.
 Gradescope will not accept other file formats such as plain text, HTML, LaTeX source, or Microsoft Word (.doc or .docx).
 - **Homeworks are due by noon** of their due date.
+- You **should not** use Canvas to keep track of homeworks or any other course policies and logistics. **Canvas is a gradebook, that's all.**
 - You will be registered with Gradescope using your university email address.
 If you can't access Gradescope let the course staff know.
 - Homework solutions may be submitted by groups of at **most three** students.
 Students are responsible for forming their own homework groups.
 Groups may be different for each numbered homework problem.
     - **For group solutions, exactly one member of each group submits the solution to each problem.** Even if the groups are identical, the submitter may be different for each numbered homework problem.
 This is important to realize since gradescope will overwrite other members' submissions if you submit on behalf of your group.